-1Most writers in theoretical statistics just call them "parameters" in a generalized sense, but I will try to restrict that word to actual parameters specifying statistical models, to minimize confusion.
+try to restrict that word to actual parameters specifying statistical models, to minimize confusion.
 I may slip up.

-of probability theory - the laws of large numbers, the ergodic theorem, the central limit theorem, etc. - describe limits in which all stochastic processes in broad classes of models display the same asymptotic behavior.
+That these origin myths invoke various limits is no accident.
+The great results of probability theory - the laws of large numbers, the ergodic theorem, the central limit theorem, etc. - describe limits in which all stochastic processes in broad classes of models display the same asymptotic behavior.
 The central limit theorem, for instance, says that if we average more and more independent random quantities with a common distribution, and that common distribution isn't too pathological, then the average becomes closer and closer to a Gaussian2.
 Typically, as in the CLT, the limits involve taking more and more data from the source, so statisticians use the theorems to find the asymptotic, large-sample distributions of their estimates.
 We have been especially devoted to re-writing our estimates as averages of independent quantities, so that we can use the CLT to get Gaussian asymptotics.

-Up through about the 1960s, statistics was split between developing general ideas about how to draw and evaluate inferences with stochastic models, and working out the properties of inferential procedures in tractable special cases (especially the linearand-Gaussian case), or under asymptotic approximations.
+Up through about the 1960s, statistics was split between developing general ideas about how to draw and evaluate inferences with stochastic models, and working out the properties of inferential procedures in tractable special cases (especially the linear-and-Gaussian case), or under asymptotic approximations.
 This yoked a very broad and abstract theory of inference to very narrow and concrete practical formulas, an uneasy combination often preserved in basic statistics classes.